ptaffet/preprocessor-debug/README.md

 * Emscripten

 ## Build instructions:
 * Build clang in bitcode.
-This is hard, but can be done with the help of [`emmake`](https://kripken.github.io/emscripten-site/docs/compiling/Building-Projects.html#building-projects)
+This is hard, but can be done with the help of [`emmake`](https://kripken.github.io/emscripten-site/docs/compiling/Building-Projects.html#building-projects).
+When you are done, update `CLANG_LIB_PATH` in `web/Makefile`.
 * `cd web`
 * `make`
 * `yarn`